nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/charts/chart-types.md

 :::

-### Comparison visualisations
+## Comparison visualisations

-Comparison visualisations are used to compare two or more variables, or values over a period of time.
+Use comparison visualisations to compare 2 or more variables or values over a period of time.

-#### Examples of comparison visualisations (and when they are appropriate)
+### Comparison visualisation examples and when they are appropriate

-Among items:
+For comparison visualisations among items, use a:

-- variable width chart (2 variables per item)
+- variable width chart for 2 variables per item
-- table or tables with embedded charts (one variable per item, many categories)
+- table or tables with embedded charts for one variable per item with many categories
-- bar chart horizontal (one variable per item, few categories)
+- horizontal bar chart for one variable per item with few categories
-- bar chart vertical (one variable per item, few categories)
+- vertical bar chart for one variable per item with few categories

-Over time:
+For comparison visualisations over time, use a:

-- circular area chart (many periods, cyclical data)
+- circular area chart for many periods and cyclical data
-- line chart (many periods, non-cyclical data)
+- line chart for many periods and non-cyclical data
-- bar chart vertical (few periods, single or few categories)
+- vertical bar chart for few periods and single or few categories
-- line chart (few periods, many categories)
+- line chart for few periods and many categories

+### How many categories to compare

-Stay away from attempting to compare more than four categories.
-Using four categories is best practice for data visualisation.
-More than four categories can make a chart too cluttered.
-Consider merging multiple categories or focussing the chart on a single entity if suitable.
+Do not try to compare more than 4 categories.
+Using 4 categories is best practice for data visualisation and more than 4 categories can make a chart too cluttered.
+Think about combining multiple categories or focusing your chart on a single entity if you can.

 ::: details Source - chart colours